PlayFab/MpsAgent/LocalMultiplayerAgent/BuildTool/readme.md

     }
     `

-    - Linux Process is currently not supported on Local Multiplayer Agent, so users cannot create a build with this server type
+    - Since Linux Process is currently not supported on Local Multiplayer Agent, so users cannot create a build with this build tool

 ## Steps: